wistia/wistia-open-docs/_posts/permissions.md

 ## Owner-Level Permissions

 The Owner of the Wistia Account has the highest permissions of any user.
-There is only one Owner-level Contact on each Account, which can be set from the "Settings" screen of the Account Dashboard.
+There is only one Owner-level Contact on each Account, which can be set from the "Account" tab of the Account Settings.

 Owners have access to anything a manager or contact does, but in addition, they can: